Huylorddd/kana-grinding/README.md

 ## HOW TO USE 🔧
 *You can skip this part if you already know how to deal with CLI-based programs.*
+[RUN THIS PROGRAM DIRECTLY THROUGH THE SOURCE CODE]
 1. This program is only interacted through your keyboard.
 2. All functions were listed in the title screen, make your choice by typing their indexes.
 3. [YES/NO] interactions only works for integer input (1:YES | 0:NO).